 by Kelly Dies, Soundpoint Consulting

 A dollar is a dollar.
 That’s true.
 And, all revenue is equal.
 Right?
 Well no, not in an investor’s or potential buyer’s eye.
-So what makes some revenue great, other revenue good and, in some circumstances, actually bad?
+So what makes some revenue good and other revenue better?

 Recurring revenue is highly desirable because is it known and predictable.
 The best example of this is an auto-renewal fee or service charge periodically charged directly to a customer’s credit card.
 Once the initial sale is complete there are no more costs to acquire a customer.
 The revenue stream is much like an annuity.
 Continue to provide the goods or services as promised and the revenue keeps coming in.